nawabahmadreshi/documentation/pages/getting-started/link-domain-subdomain.md

 {% endcaution %}

 1. Create a CNAME for your subdomain and point it to `custom.bnc.lt`
-1. Go to [Link Settings](https://dashboard.branch.io/#/settings/link){:target="_blank"} on the Branch dashboard, and find the **Custom Link Domain** section.
+1. Go to [Link Settings](https://dashboard.branch.io/#/settings/link){:target="_blank"} on the Branch dashboard, and find the **Link Domain** section.
-1. Check the **Enable custom domain** box.
+1. Click `Use my own domain`.
-1. You should see a message telling you the status of your domain under the `Domain name` field.
+1. You should see a message telling you the status of your domain under the domain field.
 If you don't, please type your domain in again.
-1. Click the `Save` button.
+1. Click `Confirm`.

-{% image src='/img/pages/getting-started/link-domain-subdomain/enable-custom-subdomain.png' 2-thirds center alt='successful custom subdomain configuration' %}
+{% image src='/img/pages/getting-started/link-domain-subdomain/domain-setting.png' half center alt='successful custom subdomain configuration' %}

 ### Custom ROOT domain (branch.com)